 People want payment to be instantaneous and painless.
 While that may never be absolutely true, the industry is getting better.
 What’s driving these improvements are two interconnected trends: shrinking latency and the decline of the walled garden.
 Working together, the payments community has the ability to create a faster, better industry – and ultimately a better customer experience.

-Latency in payments has been in the news lately.
+has been in the news lately.
 The implementation of the long-delayed move from swipe to Chip and PIN cards, has led to multiple second processing delays at the checkouts, and sometimes hyperbolic reports of confusion and long lines at retailers nationwide.
 The exact source of these are manifold – and I think they obscure the industry’s progress on speed in other areas.

 Let’s look more closely at the three causes of latency.
 The first is the underlying application.
 Traditionally payment companies have used monolithic mainframe applications in languages like COBOL.
 These workhorse systems were not designed for real-time programming, rather they are more optimized for batch processing.
 Changes made on top of the system usually only solve part of the problem – since they do not impact the application’s core.
 More modern languages like Java and Scala can scale easier, which is better for today’s dynamic market.

 Latency has also come from exposing applications to third parties.
 Given the batch processing nature of these legacy mainframe applications, data was traditionally exchanged using csv or other delimiter based batch files.
 Later, wrappers on top of this batch process were designed using XML files to make records more readable by humans, but then incurred the XML file processing performance cost.
 Next, these XML based extensions were wrapped further with a SOAP interface to facilitate web services.
 And lastly, the SOAP XML web service extension was wrapped again with a REST API interface.
 In this example, there are four layers on top of the core processing engine, which creates latency by not being close to the metal.